 - debug: if set to true then a whole heap of useful information will be printed to the messages tab as the tagger runs.
-Defaults to false. - encoding: this must be set to the encoding that the tagger expects the input/output files to use.
+Defaults to false. - encoding: this must be set to the encoding that the tagger expects the input/out-put files to use.
 If this is incorrectly set is highly likely that either the tagger will fail or the results will be meaningless.
 Defaults to ISO-8859-1 as this seems to be the most commonly required encoding. - failOnUnmappableCharacter: What to do if a character is encountered in the document which cannot be represented in the selected encoding.
 If the parameter is true (the default), unmappable characters cause the wrapper to throw an exception and fail.
 If set to false, unmappable characters are replaced by question marks when the document is passed to the tagger.
 This is useful if your documents are largely OK but contain the odd character from outside the Latin-1 range. - inputTemplate: template string describing how to build the line of input for the tagger corresponding to a single annotation.
 The template contains placeholders of the form \${feature}\$ which will be replaced by the value of the corresponding feature from the annotation.
 The default template is \${string}\$, which simply passes the string feature of each annotation to the tagger.
 Typical variants would be \${string}\t\${category}\$ for an entity tagger that requires the string and the part of speech tag for each token, separated by a tab1.
 If a particular annotation does not have one of the specified features, the corresponding slot in the template will be left blank (i.e. replaced by an empty string).
-It is only an error if a particular annotation contains none of the features specified by the template. - regex: this should be a Java regular expression that matches a single line in the output from the tagger.
-Capturing groups should be used to define the sections of the expression which match the useful output.
+It is only an error if a particular annotation contains none of the features specified by the template.

-1Java string escape sequences such as \t will be decoded before the template is expanded.
+&lt;sup>1 Java string escape sequences such as \t will be decoded before the template is expanded.